-The City's General Fund operating expenditures total \$48,594,578 and denote a decrease of 0.15% (\$71,143) less than the 2009-10 FY budget.
-The largest percent of expenditures continues to be in the Public Safety program area with 45.1% of General Fund.
+The City's General Fund operating expenditures total \$49,563,065 and denote an increase of 1.99%, \$841,426 more than the 2010-11 FY budget.
+The largest percent of expenditures continues to be in the Public Safety program area with 43.6% of General Fund.

 Police and Fire pension costs are accounted for outside the General Fund but do utilize a property tax levy for funding.
-Anticipated increases in contributions to the Police and Fire pension system may reduce the property tax capacity of the General Fund in future budget cycles.
+Increases in contributions to the Police and Fire pension system are reflected in a 5-cent increase to the tax levy for pensions.
+In response, other tax levies were decreased and the tax capacity of the General Fund was diminished.

-The City of West Des Moines' total number of full time equivalents (FTE's) is 361.85 which is a decrease of 2.00 from the level approved for the 2009-10 FY.
-This will be the second consecutive year that the City has reduced the number of employees.
+The City of West Des Moines' total number of full time equivalents (FTE's) will be 369 which is a decrease of 1.35 from the level approved for the 2010-11 FY.
+This will be the third consecutive year that the City has reduced the number of employees.
 The impact of accelerating personnel costs must be closely evaluated and monitored as there are a number of new position requests that were not included in this budget due to financial constraints.
 Self-insured healthcare costs are projected to increase by 10%.
-IPERS pension contributions increased by \$21,000 in FY 2010-11 and are projected to increase at an even faster pace in the future.
+As noted earlier IPERS pension contributions increased by \$300,045 in FY 2011-12 and are projected to increase at an even faster pace in future years.